 A number of resources address chronic pain, but few help with the emotional roller coaster of living with a chronic condition or illness.
 This group will help you find support and inspiration.
 The group will discuss the effects of chronic illness on identity and self-concept, how to communicate with others in ways that are healthy, and fears and aspirations for the future.

-Individual one-hour sessions for short-term grief counseling may be arranged by scheduling an appointment with Karen Metzguer, RN, at the FC Center, 919-542-6877, who can schedule you with our Certified Grief Counselor and share other resources in the area.
+Individual one-hour sessions for short-term grief counseling may be arranged by calling the FC Center, 919-542-6877.
+We’ll schedule you with our Certified Grief Counselor and share other resources in the area.